Schedule

 KLCC Level 3 - Room 304

 Investigative journalism exposes reporters to online harassment, physical threats, and legal repercussions.
-This hands-on workshop, led by safety trainers, addresses common safety concerns in investigative reporting and teaches comprehensive risk assessment and mitigation strategies.
-Participants learn to conduct digital risk assessments, use encryption tools for sensitive communications, employ best practices to avoid censorship, and implement digital hygiene to protect themselves and their sources.
+This two-part hands-on workshop, led by experienced safety trainers, addresses common safety concerns in investigative reporting and teaches comprehensive risk assessment and mitigation strategies.
+Session One offers a holistic approach to risk assessments, with an emphasis on evaluating and mitigating physical risks.
+Session Two focuses on digital security, paying attention to encryption tools for sensitive communications, best practices to avoid censorship, and digital hygiene to protect yourself and your sources.
+The sessions are designed to complement each other but can be attended independently.
+Whether you join one or both, you'll leave with practical strategies to report more safely and effectively.

 5:00pm - 6:15pm